FreddieTAFreeth/Following-Deep-Learning-for-Computer-Vision-with-Python-and-TensorFlow-Tutorial/README.md

 If you want to follow/use the code I have written, please follow the repo as follows:
 1) Start at ```Tensors_and_Variables.py```.
 It contains the prerequisites needed to use the TensorFlow machine learning library.
 2) Proceeed to ```Car_Price_Prediction.py```.
 This is the first example use-case where we try to predict the prices of second-hand cars given a bunch of parameters using a simple *perceptron* model.
 3) Then go to ```Malaria_Diagnosis.py```.
-In this example, we build a Convolutional Neural Network to classify whether a peeson has contracted malaria.
+In this example, we build a Convolutional Neural Network (CNN) to classify whether a person has contracted malaria.
 We use image data of a thin blood smear to visually classify disease contraction (or lack thereof).